S. M. Subbaiah Naidu

 Subburayulu Munuswami Subbaiah Naidu (a.k.a.
 SMS) (15 March 1914 – 26 May 1979) was an Indian composer, conductor, and orchestrator.
 He was one of the oldest music directors.
 He worked as an in-house music composer for Central Studios and Pakshiraja Studios and well associated with S. M. Sriramulu Naidu.
 SMS also worked with many films under Jupiter Pictures banner and a favorite of M. G. Ramachandran.

 Early life

-Born in 1914 in Kadaiyanallur, Subburayalu Munusami Subbiah Naidu had an unhappy childhood.
+Born in 1914 in Kadaiyanallur, born in balija naidu family Subburayalu Munusami Subbiah Naidu had an unhappy childhood.
 He ran away from home with dreams of finding his fortune in Singapore, but ended up working in drama troupes such as those of Jagannatha Aiyer and Nawab Rajamanickam Pillai.
 Finding himself drawn more to music than acting, SMS learned music from masters such as Rajagopala Iyengar and Subramaniya Bagavathar.
 When the company's play Baktha Ramadas was made into a movie, SMS worked on the music for the movie as well.